Exercises for Back Pain

 - Cross both arms over the chest and lower body at waist level.
 The back needs to be naturally arched and not too slouched.

-- With a smooth controlled motion, raise upper body at the waist; the body should form a straight line.
+- With a smooth controlled motion, raise the upper body at the waist; the body should form a straight line.

 - This position needs to be held for just a brief moment before returning to the starting position.